 The federal Indian Child Welfare Act (ICWA) was enacted in 1978 to protect children of Native American descent because they were being removed from their homes and placed for adoption more frequently than children of other races, causing Native American children to lose their culture.

 For adoption purposes, ICWA applies when a Native American child is placed for adoption.
-Before the adoption process begins, the birth mother must be asked if she believes that she or the child have Native American blood.
-If either is true, Oklahoma law specifies the order of placement preferences.
-The most first option is placement with a member of the child's extended family.
+Before the adoption process begins, the birth parents must be asked if the child have Native American blood.
+If so, Oklahoma law specifies the order of placement preferences.
+The first option is placement with a member of the child's extended family.
 If that is not possible, the next choice is with a member of the child's tribe.
 The third option is placement with another Native American family of another tribe.

 ICWA gives the child's tribe the authority to intervene in the process and select the placement option they feel best meets the child's needs.
 Oklahoma Department of Human Services (OKDHS) may also modify placement preference based on the request of the biological parents, the request of the child when the child is able to understand the decision, the extraordinary needs of the child, or unavailability of placement with a Native American family.